To charge or not to charge: Credit utilization is the question

 Just as a low rate can indicate your ability to manage your existing credit, a high rate can be a red flag for both lenders and creditors about your ability to repay what you borrow.

-If you have a low credit utilization rate, credit score providers see it as strong indicator of your financial responsibility.
+If you have a low credit utilization rate, credit score providers see it as a strong indicator of your financial responsibility.

 This 30 percent threshold is not a cliff.
 Think of it more like a sliding scale — the closer you are to 30 percent credit utilization, the better your credit score will be.

-Will a credit limit increase help?
+Request a credit limit increase